alexstaravoitau/navoshta.github.io/_posts/2017-01-15-traffic-signs-classification.md

 ### Rotation and projection

 However, it is still not enough, and we need to augment even further.
-After experimenting with adding random *rotation*, *projection*, *blur*, *noize* and *gamma adjusting*, I have only left *rotation* and *projection* transformations in the pipeline.
+After experimenting with adding random *rotation*, *projection*, *blur*, *noize* and *gamma adjusting*, I have used *rotation* and *projection* transformations in the pipeline.
 Projection transform seems to also take care of random shearing and scaling as we randomly position image corners in a `[±delta, ±delta]` range.

 ```python
 from skimage.transform import rotate